Cog-Creators/Red-DiscordBot/docs/cog_guides/audio.rst

 * Restart your bot.
 * Check to make sure it's not just a bad quality song (try a different song).
 * Try to listen on a different Discord server or server region.
-* If not everyone is experiencing the issue, it's a discord client issue.
+* If not everyone is experiencing the issue, it's a Discord client issue.

 .. _no-sound: